What is a financial management system (FMS)?

 Financial management FAQs

 Accounting is one component of a financial management system.
 An accounting system supports the booking requirements of the enterprise – general ledger (GL), the accounting apps that directly feed the GL including accounts payable, accounts receivable, and payroll.
-A financial management system includes tools for managing all financial aspects of the organisation including treasury and cash management, cost accounting, strategic planning, analytics and financial forecasting, governance, and more.
+A financial management system includes tools for managing all financial aspects of the organization including treasury and cash management, cost accounting, strategic planning, analytics and financial forecasting, governance, and more.

 Enterprise resource planning (ERP) is an integrated suite of business management software designed to address the broad range of functionality needed by a business.
 Financial applications – such as accounting, reporting, and treasury management – are a key part of an ERP suite and a good place to start if you're looking to better manage your finance processes.